 Kindness…how often and how well do we show kindness to others?
-Sharing this fruit of the spirit with our little ones will not only help them to care for others, but will instill in our little learners empathy and putting the needs of other before their own.
+Sharing this fruit of the spirit with our little ones will help them to care for others.
+Also, sharing instills in our little learners empathy and putting the needs of other before their own.

 Valentine’s Day is a great time to emphasize showing kindness to others because they will see it everywhere.
-Their friends will pass out Valentine cards at school, they will pick out a sweet gift for their teacher, or maybe grab some flowers to give to mommy.
+Their friends will pass out Valentine cards at school.
+They might pick out a sweet gift for their teacher, or maybe grab some flowers to give to mommy.
 Kindness is being modeled by so many on this one special day.

 Acts of Kindness

 The first station was a great way to engage little ones and their families.
 There were cards and hearts with ideas of different acts of kindness to show others placed on the table.
 From giving hugs to our friends to writing a thank you note to the garbage men, there were a variety to choose from, as well as, coming up with our own.
 Everyone picked 5 acts of kindness and wrote them down on their Be Kind page to use as a reminder to show kindness to others.

 The next station was a SWEET and simple way to leave a heartprint with someone.
 The little ones filled a snack sized baggie with hugs and kisses and created a cute and sweet treat to give to others.
 I made sure to provide enough materials for the little ones to take a few with them.

 Leaving heartprints behind can make little ones hungry, so might as well have a snack to keep the them going.
 All we needed were some heart shaped cookies, vanilla icing and a few sprinkles to let the kindness out (and probably a bit of a sugar high)!